BruceEckel/scripts/Love_in_the_Time_of_Wi_Fi.md

 *(They drink.
 Lights dim to black.
 Music fades in: slow jazz or a synth-heavy love ballad.)*

 **\[END OF ACT II]**

+---

+## ACT III: The Morning After

+**Setting:**
+The same Brooklyn loft.
+Dawn leaks through the tall windows—hazy blue and orange.
+The table is cluttered: half-eaten sushi, crumpled napkins, wine-stained glasses.
+Some candles still flicker.

+Stage is silent.
+One by one, characters begin to stir.
+No one is in a rush.
+There is hangover energy, but also a strange calm.

+**Scene opens with Dani and Jules on the couch, sharing coffee in mismatched mugs.** Sky is curled on a lounge chair, still half-asleep.
+Mal sits on the windowsill, legs dangling.
+Leo has just lit a cigarette despite everyone’s protests the night before.
+Alex stands alone at the kitchen island, staring out.

+**Dani**
+I had a dream I was drowning in a bathtub of DMs.

+**Jules**
+Probably the most honest metaphor for modern dating I've ever heard.

+**Mal**
+I dreamed I was being worshipped in a candlelit church that turned out to be a dive bar.
+Felt right.

+**Leo** (exhales smoke)
+I didn’t dream.
+Just remembered.

+*(Pause.)*

+**Sky** (murmuring, eyes still closed)
+You all talk too much in the morning.

+**Alex** (turns to face them all)
+I’ve been thinking.
+Last night was…something.
+We all dropped pieces of ourselves on that table.
+Some of it brilliant, some of it bullshit.
+All of it true.

+*(They nod, slowly.
+No one interrupts.)*

+**Alex**
+So now I want to ask a different question.
+Not what is love.
+But what do you want it to be?

+*(Long pause.
+Mal raises a hand theatrically.)*

+**Mal**
+I'll go first.
+I want love to be a costume I never want to take off.
+Something that makes me feel more me, not less.

+**Jules** (after a beat)
+I want love to be...quiet.
+No fireworks.
+No acid trips.
+Just someone who makes the world less exhausting.

+**Dani**
+I want love to not hurt.
+Or if it has to, at least make it worth the scars.

+**Ezra** (from behind a laptop now open, already halfway back into work mode) I want love to be a collaboration.
+Open source.
+Constantly updated.
+Bug fixes with every fight.

+**Leo**
+I want love to forgive me for not being young anymore.

+*(Everyone turns to Sky.)*

+**Sky** (sits up slowly)
+I want love to stop trying to fix me.
+Let me be ruinous.
+Let me be adored for it.

+*(Finally, they turn to Alex.)*

+**Alex** (softly)
+I want love to make me shut up long enough to listen.
+Really listen.
+Not just to what they say, but to what they fear.
+I’ve spent too much of my life trying to define love like it’s a thesis.
+But maybe...
+Love is a witness.
+Someone who stays through the contradictions.
+Someone who sees the edits and the raw footage—and doesn’t leave during the credits.

+*(Silence.
+Deep.
+Not heavy—just full.)*

+**Leo** (smiling sadly)
+Well.
+Look at that.
+We’ve all said something true.

+**Sky** (standing, stretching)
+So what now?
+Do we all make love to each other and start a commune?

+**Mal** (raising a toast with a cup of orange juice) To The Love Commune™.
+Now taking applications.

+*(Laughter—genuine this time.
+Light.
+The air feels lighter.)*

+### Final Lines

+**Alex** (to audience, breaking fourth wall)
+We gathered, like they did in Athens.
+We drank.
+We argued.
+We confessed.
+We ruined and redeemed ourselves, over cheese plates and Pinot Noir.

+No gods descended.
+No truths carved into stone.

+Just people,
+Trying to name the unnamable,
+And love each other despite it.

+*(Lights dim.
+Lo-fi jazz fades in.
+A projection on the back wall slowly types out:)*

+> “Love is not a definition.
+It’s a conversation.”
+> —End of the Symposium